 Corey is a U.S. Air Force veteran and served as a space operations and engineering officer.
 After his Air Force career, Corey was an engineer and business executive in the high-tech world.
 He was diagnosed with early-onset Parkinson’s disease in 2009, and retired from his professional career in 2011.

 He currently volunteers as an advocate for the Parkinson’s and movement disorders community.
-Mr. King writes a blog about his experiences in life and with Parkinson’s, at http://thecrookedpath.net, and has published two books – “Walking the Crooked Path” in 2013, and “Stumbling Toward Victory: Living in Defiance of Early-Onset Parkinson’s Disease” in 2016.
+Mr. King writes a blog about his experiences in life and with Parkinson’s, at http://thecrookedpath.net, and has published three books – “Walking the Crooked Path” in 2013, “Stumbling Toward Victory: Living in Defiance of Early-Onset Parkinson’s Disease” in 2016, and “Walking With Parkinson: Finding Faith, Purpose, and Peace” in 2017.

-He and his wife Amy live in San Antonio, Texas with their standard poodle Izzy and two recovering stray cats (Skitter and Honeybee), who actually run the whole operation.
+He and his wife Amy live in San Antonio, Texas with their standard poodle Izzy and three recovering stray cats (Skitter, Vilaine, and Honeybee), who actually run the whole operation.
 They have two grown children.